yacine18/expense-management-system/README.md

 Expense Management is a web application was built by using Nodejs/Express, React.js, Sequelize, and MySQL, this is an expense tracker allows to users to track/manage their expenses

 # Set Up Project
+To run the frontend you will to
 ``
+ cd client
+``
+and then run
+``
- cd client && npm install
+ npm install
 ``

 # Screen Shots